 During the descent to landing, weight must overcome (be greater than) lift.

 Of course, there is more to how an airplane flies than what you just read here.

-But now you can consider yourself one of few airline passengers with some knowledge of the subject when you board your next flight.
+But now you can consider yourself one of the few airline passengers with some knowledge of the subject when you board your next flight.

-Let me know about your thoughts or questions here.
+Let me know your thoughts or questions here.